-They decided to build a larger dam in the best catchment, and install a reticulated watering system comprising a header tank, poly troughs and piping across the entire farm.
+They decided to build a larger dam in the best catchment, and install a reticulated water system comprising a header tank, poly troughs and piping across the entire farm.

 Their whole farm plan divided the property according to soil type – specifically, its suitability to grow lucerne.
-This resulted in the two larger cropping paddocks being subdivided into nine smaller paddocks, each requiring its own trough.
+This resulted in the 2 larger cropping paddocks being subdivided into 9 smaller paddocks, each requiring its own trough.